npm/couch-login/README.md

       // the data is something like
       // {"ok":true,"name":"testuser","roles":[]}
-      // and req.couch.token is the token you'll need to save somewhere.
+      // and couch.token is the token you'll need to save somewhere.

       // at this point, you can start making authenticated requests to
       // couchdb, or save data in their session, or do whatever it is